Whether you’re thinking of going to study in London or you’re already doing so, our guide will help you cut through the crud and zone in on the good.

 Where to study

 Wow.
 This is a tough one.
 It really depends on the course you want to do and where you’ll be able to get in to, but rest assured there’s something for everyone.
-Among the very best universities in London you’ll find London Business School, a Future Finance partner, Imperial College, University College (UCL), King’s and London School of Economics (LSE).
+Among the very best universities in London you’ll find London Business School, Imperial College, University College (UCL), King’s and London School of Economics (LSE) - and some of them are Future Finance partners!
 These institutions have been the learning playground to some of the world’s finest thought-leaders, politicians and entrepreneurs for many decades.

 There’s an abundance of specialist universities too, including some of the very best and biggest, such as The Royal College of Nursing, The Academy of Live and Recorded Arts, The London School of Theology and The Royal College of Art.